 Do I need a tankless water heater filter?

 Yes, a tankless water heater filter is essential to protecting your water heater from damage by inhibiting the accumulation of scale.
-Scale will clog the restrict flow rate, reduce the efficiency of the heater, and over time, cause severe damage and ultimately destroy the heater.
-A tankless water heater filter eliminates calcium and magnesium (the minerals responsible for creating scale) from the water, preventing scale build-ups and preserving the lifespan of your heater.
+Scale will clog and restrict the incoming flow rate, reduce the efficiency of the heater, and over time, cause severe damage and ultimately destroy the heater.
+A tankless water heater filter eliminates water-hardening minerals, preventing scale build-ups and preserving the lifespan of your heater.
 A tankless heater is a valuable investment.
-They will save you on energy costs, eliminate long waits for hot water, and last for decades if properly maintained.
-Letting water hardness clog the unit with scale can be detrimental and prematurely ruin your investment, or at the least incur expensive servicing.
+It will save you on energy costs, eliminate long waits for hot water, and last for decades if properly maintained.
+Letting water hardness clog the unit with scale can be detrimental and prematurely ruin your investment.

 Tankless water heaters are particularly vulnerable against hard water.
 When the water is heated, the calcium and magnesium will emerge as scale much faster.
 Hot water aids in mineral content converting into a solid form.
 Tankless heaters and storage-tank water heaters alike are very likely to become choked by scale.
 Other hot water-using appliances, like dishwashers, laundry machines, and showerheads, are also prime targets for scale build-up if left undefended.

-Tankless water heater filters remove scale-forming minerals and sediment from the water.
-This protects the tankless water heater from damage, corrosion, and diminished efficiency.
-Tankless water filter heaters use different methods to prevent scale from forming within the heater.
+Tankless water heater filters remove scale-forming minerals and sediment from water.
+This protects the heater from damage, corrosion, and diminished efficiency.
+Tankless water heater filters utilize different methods to prevent scale from forming within the heater.
 These methods include phosphate, template-assisted crystallization, and proprietary scale control blends.
 An ion exchange water softener will also remove water-hardness causing minerals.

 TAC (Template-Assisted Crystallization)